bioFAM/MOFA2/installation.md

 title: Installation
 ---

-The core of MOFA is implemented in Python, but (for now) we recommend training the model and running the downstream analysis with R. If you just want to use Python, please check our FAQ section.
+The core of MOFA is implemented in the Python package `mofapy2`, but we recommend to use the R package `MOFA2` which provides an interface to train a MOFA model with R and run the downstream analysis and takes care of setting up all python dependencies.
+Alternatively, if you prefer to use Python the package `mofax` can be used for downstream analysis in Python, see also our FAQ section.

 ## Stable release (easiest)